Once you form a 501(c)(3) Nonprofit Public Charity in Washington D.C., follow this guide to keep it in good standing.

 3. Maintain a Registered Agent

 Any nonprofit that has incorporated must have a registered agent who has an office address in Washington D.C.
-If your registered agent, or their office address, changes, you must file RA-3 with the Department of Consumer and Regulatory Affairs so that your Articles of Incorporation may be updated.
+If your registered agent, or their office address, changes, you must file Form RA-3 with the Department of Licensing and Consumer Protection so that your Articles of Incorporation may be updated.

-If you fail to notify the Department of Consumer and Regulatory Affairs of this change, your corporation may be subject to termination.
+If you fail to notify the Department of Licensing and Consumer Protection of this change, your corporation may be subject to termination.

 4. File Periodic Reports

 The Washington D.C.
-Department of Consumer and Regulatory Affairs requires nonprofits to submit an initial report by April 1st the year after the nonprofit becomes incorporated.
+Department of Licensing and Consumer Protection requires nonprofits to submit an initial report by April 1 the year after the nonprofit becomes incorporated.
 After the initial report, subsequent reports will be due every two years.
 Your Registered Agent will receive a copy of the annual report for you to complete, but you may also complete your report online.

 Failure to file the appropriate reports may subject your organization to termination.